 - f.
-You will need a documented 2-step TB skin test by Thanksgiving break of PN I. Document must show dates given and dates read between 48-72 hours OR TB QuantiFERON Gold (T-Spot) Blood test with negative results OR chest x-ray within the last 5 years. - g.
-Yearly Influenza Vaccines are required prior to Thanksgiving break of PN I & PN II.
+You will need a documented 2-step TB skin test by October 15 for PN I. Document must show dates given and dates read between 48-72 hours OR TB QuantiFERON Gold (T-Spot) Blood test with negative results OR chest x-ray within the last 5 years.
+PN II students must provide a current, negative skin test (one step), TB QuaniFERON Gold Blood Test, or Chest x-ray by October 15. - g.
+Yearly Influenza Vaccines are required prior by October 15 for both PN I & PN II.

-Please Note: All medical exemptions for vaccines require documentation from a physician. \Students are not guaranteed access to clinical facilities if they are not in full compliance with VCTC vaccination requirements, even with medical exemption documentation from a physician.
-Inability to attend clinical experiences for this reason could impact the student's ability to meet the minimum clinical hour requirements established by the Va.
+Please Note: All medical exemptions for vaccines require documentation from a physician.
+Students are not guaranteed access to clinical facilities if they are not in full compliance with VCTC vaccination requirements, even with medical exemption documentation from a physician.
+Inability to attend clinical experiences for this reason could impact the student's ability to successfully meet clinical objectives and/or meet the minimum clinical hour requirements established by the Va.
 Board of Nursing in order for a student to be eligible for graduation from the program as well as licensure eligibility.

-- 4. Signed Liability statement - 5.
-Current American Heart Association BLS Healthcare provider CPR certification. - a.
+- 4. Signed Liability statement Due first day of class - 5.
+American Heart Association BLS Healthcare provider CPR certification obtained prior to the first clinical rotation & kept current throughout the program. - a.
 Note: It is your responsibility to ensure this card remain current for the entire length of the program.
-Classes may be made available in July 2023.
-Check our webpage for details.
+BLS is taught during the first term of the PN program.

-- 6. Statement of health insurance verification or waiver - 7.
-Signed statement of understanding regarding the Board of Nursing, licensure in the state of Virginia, and criminal history. - 8.
-Tuition must be paid in full or arrangements made with the finance department for payment plan in writing by July 15, 2023.
+- 6. Statement of health insurance verification or waiver- Due first day of class - 7.
+Signed statement of understanding regarding the Board of Nursing, licensure in the state of Virginia, and criminal history.
+Due first day of class - 8.
+Tuition must be paid in full or arrangements made with the finance department for payment plan in writing by July 31, 2023 for the 23-24 school year.
+(Aug 31, 2024 for the 24-25 school year)

-\Please note, if all of the previously mentioned admission requirements are not met by the stated deadlines, the student may not be allowed to continue in the program.
+Please note, if all of the previously mentioned admission requirements are not met by the stated deadlines, the student may not be allowed to continue in the program.